-The inclusion of Tina Fey’s Mean Girls screenplay is the big surprise among the 2005 Writers Guild of America (WGA) Award nominations.
-After all, despite plenty of Mean Girls quotes floating about, the Mark Waters-directed hit comedy has been wholly ignored this awards season.
-(More on the many memorable Mean Girls quotes a few paragraphs down.)
+The inclusion of 30 Rock actress-screenwriter Tina Fey’s Mean Girls screenplay was the big surprise among the 2005 Writers Guild of America (WGA) Award nominations.
+After all, despite plenty of Mean Girls quotes floating about, the Mark Waters-directed hit teen comedy starring Lindsay Lohan, Rachel McAdams, Amanda Seyfried, and Lacey Chabert, has been largely ignored this awards season.
+(Several memorable Mean Girls quotes can be found a few paragraphs down.)

-The other nominees in the WGA Awards' Theatrical Films categories are all U.S. critics' faves to some extent or other, including The Aviator, Sideways, and Million Dollar Baby.
-(Update: See further below a partial list of this year's WGA Award winners and nominees.)
+Moreover, the other nominees in the WGA Awards’ big-screen categories are all U.S. critics’ favorites to some extent or other, including The Aviator, Sideways, and Million Dollar Baby.
+Mean Girls is undeniably the outlier.

 WGA Awards eligibility

-As a result of the WGA’s guild-oriented eligibility rules, non-English-language releases are almost invariably disqualified.
+It should be noted that as a result of the WGA’s guild-oriented eligibility rules, non-English-language releases are almost invariably disqualified from the awards.

-One exception is this year’s multinational, Spanish-language nominee The Motorcycle Diaries, which was deemed eligible because the Walter Salles-directed, partly U.S.-funded road movie/political drama was produced according to guild regulations.
+One exception is this year’s Spanish-language entry The Motorcycle Diaries / Diarios de motocicleta, deemed eligible because Walter Salles’ partly U.S.-funded road movie/political drama was produced according to WGA regulations.

-Although ineligible for the WGA Awards, well-regarded non-English-language films such as The Sea Inside, Bad Education, and A Very Long Engagement remain potential Academy Award contenders, as the Academy of Motion Picture Arts and Sciences has a different set of eligibility rules.
+Although ineligible for the WGA Awards, well-regarded non-English-language films such as Alejandro Amenábar’s The Sea Inside, Pedro Almodóvar’s Bad Education, and Jean-Pierre Jeunet’s A Very Long Engagement, remain potential Oscar contenders in the writing categories (but not necessarily for Best Foreign Language Film), as the Academy of Motion Picture Arts and Sciences has a different set of eligibility rules.

-In early 2004, for instance, the French-language The Barbarian Invasions and the Portuguese-language City of God were left off the WGA Awards' list; yet both went on to receive Oscar nominations.
+In early 2004, for instance, Denys Arcand’s French-language The Barbarian Invasions and Fernando Meirelles’ Portuguese-language City of God were left off the WGA’s list.
+Yet both films went on to receive Oscar nominations in the screenwriting categories.

-The previous year, the same off/on thing happened with the Spanish-language titles Y Tu Mamá También and Talk to Her.
-The latter would earn screenwriter-director Pedro Almodóvar the Best Original Screenplay Oscar.
+The previous year, the same off/on thing happened with two Spanish-language titles: Alfonso Cuarón’s Y Tu Mamá También and Pedro Almodóvar’s Talk to Her.
+The latter would earn screenwriter-director Almodóvar the Best Original Screenplay Oscar.

-Also absent from the 2003 WGA Awards list was Roman Polanski’s English-language The Pianist, a mostly European production that ultimately received the Best Adapted Screenplay Oscar.
+Also absent from the 2003 WGA Awards list was Roman Polanski’s English-language The Pianist, a Polish-British-French-German co-production that ultimately was given the Best Adapted Screenplay Oscar.

 Something else: bizarrely, animated films are not allowed to compete for the WGA Awards.
-The Academy has no such rule.
+The Academy Awards have no such rule.

-Shrek (2001) and Finding Nemo (2003) are two recent animated features that received Oscar nominations in the writing categories.
+Andrew Adamson and Vicky Jenson’s Shrek (2001) and Andrew Stanton’s Finding Nemo (2003) are two recent animated features that received Oscar nominations in the writing categories.
 This year, the same will probably happen with Brad Bird’s The Incredibles.